KarelT1/Star-Delta-Starter_ESP32-C6/README.md

 # Star-Delta Three-Phase Motor Starter (ESP32-C6)

 A Star-Delta motor starter running on an ESP32-C6.
 Written in Arduino C++ using PlatformIO in VSCode.
+Schematic was designed in KiCad using my own IEC-60617 symbol library.

 ---